yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stats.md

 - **null_frac** shows that the fraction of null values is about 40%.
 (Recall that you tried to insert about 40% NULL values.)
 - **n_distinct** shows that there are about 10 distinct values in the name column.
 - **most_common_vals** shows the most commonly occurring values (other than NULL).
 - **most_common_freqs** shows the frequency with which the most common values occur.
-For example, Empty value occurs at 29.6%, John occurs at 3.0%, and so on.
+For example, Empty value occurs at 29.6%, Jordan occurs at 3.5%, and so on.

 ## Partial indexes